benbaptist/minecraft-wrapper/documentation/base.rst

     ...] in contexts where that's already the prevailing style (e.g. threading.py), to retain backwards compatibility.'

     This is the case with the wrapper plugin API.
-Converting the entire plugin API to snake_case will break everyone's plugins.
+Even though there has been no 'official' release candidate before 1.0.0, Wrapper.py has been around for a while now and converting the entire plugin API to snake_case will break lots of people's plugins.

     To maintain a consitent'look and feel' within wrapper's plugin API, we have elected to retain this convention *in the* *public Plugin API only*!